practical-bootcamp/week4-assignment1-template/README.md

 This repository uses automated grading (or testing).
 When starting, all automated tests will fail.
 Your task is to make them all pass.

-1. Go to the [tests](./tests) directory and fix the [invalid.py](./tests/invalid.py) so that Pytest automatically collects it.
+1. Go to the [assignment.ipynb](./assignment.ipynb) Jupyter Notebook and go through each of the question sections.
-1. Update the three tests inside [invalid.py](./tests/invalid.py) so that Pytest can run them.
+1. Follow the instructions for each code cell.
+Sometimes a new variable needs to be created.
+Other times a pre-created variable must be reused.
-1. Go to the [tests/test_util.py](./tests/test_util.py) test file and fix the three tests that aren't passing.
+1. Every time you push it will trigger automated tests.
+Each section might represent a few tests. **Ensure you don't change the variable names**.
 1. Repeat the fix/push/verify cycle until all tests are passing and the [actions](/../../actions) tab shows a green.

 > 💡 As part of the GitHub Classroom setup, you might get an automated Pull Request created for direct feedback by your Professor or by the TAs.